zhuangh/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][brightness3]

 After the collection process, I had 96432 number of data points.
-I then preprocessed this data by
+I then preprocessed this data by fig_generate in Kera to save the GPU memory consumption.

 I finally randomly shuffled the data set and put 10% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.

-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 20 from the figure below.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+Training Loss figure of the proposed model  in this work.
+![alt text][nvidia_loss]

+I also compare the propsed model to the pre-trained VGG model

+![alt text][vgg_loss]